isomorphic-software/smartclient-docs/classes/RelativeDateItem.md

 ## Attr: RelativeDateItem.endDate

 ### Description
-Limits the range of the popup [DateChooser](DateChooser.md#class-datechooser).

-If unset, the item's popup [DateChooser](FormItem.md#attr-formitempicker) is limited by [DateChooser.endYear](DateChooser.md#attr-datechooserendyear).

-Note that changing this attribute after the item is drawn may result in item-validation.
+Maximum date the selectors will allow the user to pick.
+The default value is December 31st, 5 years after the current year.

+See [DateItem.startDate](DateItem.md#attr-dateitemstartdate) for details on how this restriction works.

 ### Groups